 CAN I GET A REFUND?

 We do not offer refunds if you are unable to participate in the event for personal matters.
 We have always implemented this no refund policy.
 If you are unable to travel, become ill, have a family illness or emergency, or decide not to participate there are NO REFUNDS.
 This policy is consistent with most races across the country and we encourage you to respect the refund policy.
 The planning and production of this event incurs costs for rent, storage, utilities, insurance, staff, marketing, medals, t-shirts, bibs, etc. months in advance of the event.
 Some of these costs are fixed and many of these costs are based on rates and trends of registered runners.
 When you register, we are counting on you and your fee to help us remain open and produce the event.
-Most events have a deferral policy that will allow you to defer your registration to the following event year for a small fee.
-These policies are not available within 14 days of the event.
-We are not able to offer a deferral or refund your registration fee if you cannot attend last minute.
+We are not able to offer a refund your registration fee if you cannot attend last minute.

 DO YOU LIMIT THE NUMBER OF TRIATHLETES IN EACH RACE?